Boston Rainy Day ActivitiesWhat to Do in Boston in the Rain

 When it rains, or snows, or sleets in Boston, it's helpful to know about fun things to do indoors, so you can still enjoy the day.
 Rainy day activities can actually be great options on any day - but sometimes the weather just calls for indoor activities.

-While a rainy day here and there is a great excuse for snuggling up on the couch, watching movies, baking cookies, or doing arts and crafts, a few rainy days in a row can be a real downer.
+While a rainy day here and there is a great excuse for snuggling up on the couch, watching movies, baking cookies, or doing arts and crafts - a few rainy days in a row can become a real downer.
 Do not fret, there are many ways to get out of the house to have an indoor adventure in Boston from indoor playgrounds to more educational experiences than we can possibly name in one list.

 Set out on educational adventures with kids and visit the Boston Museum of Science .
 Check out the Discovery Center where little ones can explore through play as they climb through tunnels, pretend with puppets, and view animals in terrariums.
-Learn about chicks and watch them actually hatch before your eyes.
 Enjoy a celestial adventure under the planetarium and much more.

 There is nothing better than a day at Boston Children's Museum with young children.
 Chock full of exciting adventures, young children can learn through play and hands-on activities.
 Assume the role of scientist at the Explor-a-saurus zone, dig in deep in the kid-sized Construction Zone, Climb like a monkey within the safety of the New Balance Climb.

 Puddlejump your way over to the USS Constitution Museum.
 Explore the thousands of artifacts and enjoy hands-on activities which will fascinated young visitors.
 Discover how 'Old Ironsides' has remained undefeated since being launched in 1797 and discover how school children donated their pennies to help save 'Old Ironsides.'